 Using prednisone and cortisone long-term affects your bone health.
-Osteoporosis has also been associated with certain medications used to combat or prevent conditions such as cancers, seizures, gastric reflux and transplant rejection.
-High doses of steroid medicines over time can also cause the effects of excess adrenal hormone, which adversely affects healthy bone growth.
+Osteoporosis has also been associated with certain medications used to combat or prevent conditions such as cancers, seizures, gastric reflux, and transplant rejection.
+High doses of steroid medicines over time can also cause the effects of the excess adrenal hormone, which adversely affects healthy bone growth.

 Medical Conditions Put You at Risk

 The risk of osteoporosis is higher in people who have certain medical problems, including: